 Who are the data users?

-Data users include various stakeholders that are tracking the climate performance of companies including governments, NGOs, investors, and B2B customers.
+Data users include various stakeholders that are tracking the climate performance of companies and financial institutions including governments, NGOs, investors, and B2B customers.

 What is the cost for your data offering?

 All of the initiative’s data and tools are freely available.